shriom17/KrishiMitra.py/README.md

 Government of India Open Data APIs

 Farmers who inspire innovation every day 🌾
-Made with love for Farmers!!
+Made with love for our Farmer!!